daybydata/loan_qualifier_app/README.md

 # Loan_Qualifier_App
-A command line loan qualifier app...
+This is a simple command line loan qualifier app.